 - Holistic therapies as means for learning relaxation techniques such as breathing exercises and mindfulness training

 Everyone’s symptoms are different.
-For this reason, your PTSD therapy will undergo customization.
+For this reason, your PTSD psychiatrist will customize your PTSD therapy.
 The goal is to make each modality relevant to your particular situation.
 Doing so ensures that you receive maximum benefit from the therapies.